Understand Your DevOps Artifacts to Build and Deploy Efficiently

 If you are developing some application and a version of a library randomly starts acting differently there can be very real downstream issues.
 Because of this, of utmost importance is that the library artifact is immutable and permanently versioned.
 That is, we should not be able to overwrite a particular deployed version of the library once the library artifact has been published.

-I struggled to put Bundle Artifacts in the list.
+I struggled to put bundle artifacts in the list.
 This is because it really is not one artifact but a grouping of several together that comprise a particular deployment or need.
 Typically the destination for a bundle artifact is not a repository or artifactory but rather a drop zone such as cloud storage or a virtual machine (or cluster of virtual machines).
 The end result is the same though, a group of binaries and configuration are packed up for downstream deployment or usage.

 It is worth noting that it is entirely possible to bundle up artifacts into container images that are then unbundled further down in a deployment operations.
 Most notably, the Immutable Configuration pattern for Kubernetes deployments would employ this technique.